Big fan of walnuts and walnut milk here! Not surprising really since they are one of the healthiest nuts out there.

 Walnut Milk is one of the healthiest plant-milks out there.
 It’s ridiculously easy and offers a lovely way to get a very helpful dose of walnuts in your system.
 Making milk with walnuts also means that they have already been broken down and are much easier to assimilate into your system (although I would equally recommend using them for other plant-based recipes – such Raw Superfood Brownies and the other decadent deliciousness!).

 A nut bag is recommended to strain (or some muslin or cheesecloth), which takes only a minute.
 Nut milk bags are not expensive.
-The cloth/cotton/hemp ones are harder to clean, so I do recommend a nylon-type nut bag which would last for a very long time (and is super easy to rinse through rapidly after use).
+The cloth/cotton/hemp ones are harder to clean.
+For this reason I recommend a nylon-type nut bag which would last for a very long time (and is super easy to rinse through rapidly after use).
 See below the recipe for a couple of nut bag link suggestions.

-Making your own nut milk at home is not only incredibly satisfying, connecting you with your food at a deeper level, but you are also saving on nasty throw-away packaging and cartons that come with shop bought milk and doing away with the need for additives, gels and binders.
+Making your own nut milk at home is incredibly satisfying because it connects you with your food at a deeper level.
+You get to save on nasty throw-away packaging and cartons that come with shop bought milk.
+The other bonus is that you do away with the need for additives, gels and binders.

 I am often add in a little coconut sugar and vanilla to make it extra posh (but these are entirely optional and can be used according to taste).